MateuSai/csv-to-po/README.md

 cargo run -- path_to_csv path_to_output_directory -p project_id
 ```

-- The -p argument is opcional.
+- The -p argument is optional.
 - if no output directory is provided, the current directory will be used